After Pittsburgh Shooting, Jewish Congregations Vow To Keep Helping Refugees

 She says it's important to her to help refugees "no matter what background they come with.
 Everybody who comes to America deserves the same opportunities that our ancestors had."

-Levie says America welcomed her own grandmother when she fled pogroms in Russia, so after Tilko arrived in this country, she helped her get settled here by accompanying her to job interviews.
+Levy says America welcomed her own grandmother when she fled pogroms in Russia, so after Tilko arrived in this country, she helped her get settled here by accompanying her to job interviews.
 "I have a background in HR so I knew the language to speak," she says.

 Volunteers from the synagogue made all the difference when they helped the children with their homework, says Tilko's 15-year-old son Yahya.
 "When we came here first our math was very bad, and they helped us.
 Now we have an A in math and our grades are very good."